 Both Tretinoin and adapalene can be prescribed by your dermatologist, but low-strength adapalene can also be purchased over the counter (OTC).
 Even if you only need a low-strength product, we always recommend talking to your derm.
 By looking at your skin and talking to you about your goals, they can make sure you’re using the right product at the right strength for your skin.
 Plus, your doctor can consider these active ingredients alongside any other medications and supplements you use and offer advice if you’re pregnant or breastfeeding, to make sure you’re using these ingredients safely.

-Both can have temporary side effects, such as irritation, peeling, and purging as your skin gets used to your new skincare routine.
+Both can have temporary side effects, such as irritation, peeling, and skin purging as your skin gets used to your new skincare routine.
 So no matter which active ingredient you choose, ramp up slowly to decrease the intensity of these side effects.

+Tretinoin offers a great solution on how to restore collagen in the face.
 By accelerating the production of collagen, Tretinoin minimizes the appearance of fine lines and wrinkles.
 Because the skin is 80% collagen, it’s worth having Tretinoin in your skincare routine to maintain collagen health.

 Collagen provides a flexible, supple support network to the skin.
 Collagen production in the skin drops by about 1% every year after the age of 20, which is what leads to wrinkles.
 In using Tretinoin, one study found that collagen in the skin increased by up to 80%.